 Risk factors for hypertension among the adult Moroccan population

 AbstractThis study used data from the Moroccan national survey in 2000 to identify the principle risk factors for hypertension in a representative sample of the population age 20+ years.
 The risk of hypertension increased steadily with age and was higher among rural residents [OR = 1.42] and those with diabetes [OR = 1.72].
 The risk increased with increased body mass index, waist size and hypercholesterolaemia.
 The risk of hypertension decreased by 36% and 46% respectively for those who walked 30-60 min and > 60 min daily.
 Consumption of fish and fresh fruits 1+ times per week was associated with a lower risk.
 Among those with hypertension, only 21.9% were previously diagnosed and 8.8% were under medical treatment

 Tazi, M.A., Abir Khalil, S., Arrach, M.L., Chaouki, N. & Lahmouz, F. (2009).
-Risk factors for hypertension among the adult Moroccan population. http://www.who.int/iris/handle/10665/117704
+Risk factors for hypertension among the adult Moroccan population.
+EMHJ - Eastern Mediterranean Health Journal, 15 (4), 827-841, 2009 https://apps.who.int/iris/handle/10665/117704

 JournalEMHJ - Eastern Mediterranean Health Journal, 15 (4), 827-841, 2009

 Risk of hypertension in Yozgat province, central Anatolia: application of framingham hypertension prediction risk score Kilic, M.; Ede, H.; Kilic, A.I.
 (World Health Organization, Regional Office for the Eastern Mediterranean, 2016-04)The aim of this cross-sectional study was to estimate the risk of hypertension in 1106 Caucasian individuals aged 20-69 years in Yozgat Province, using the Framingham Hypertension Risk Prediction Score [FHRPS].
 According ...